Thyroid Disorders Treatment in NYC

 Thyroid Disorders - HYPOTHYROIDISM:

-Usually, an autoimmune condition in which the thyroid is not producing enough thyroid hormone to support the body’s metabolism.
-Untreated, hypothyroidism can lead to an increased risk of heart disease.
-The most common signs and symptoms of hypothyroidism are:
+Usually, hypothyroidism is an autoimmune condition in which the thyroid is not producing enough thyroid hormone to support the body’s metabolism.
+Untreated hypothyroidism can lead to an increased risk of heart disease.
+The most common signs and symptoms are:

 • Weight gain